UF IFAS Extension

 Prevention: Making simple changes can reduce your risk of diabetes

-The CDC reports that 86 million people in the United States have prediabetes, a condition which increases the risk of type 2 diabetes, heart disease and stroke.
+The CDC reports that 86 million people in the United States have prediabetes, a condition that increases the risk of type 2 diabetes, heart disease and stroke.
 Only 1 out of every 10 know they have prediabetes.
 It’s important to take the risk factors for type 2 diabetes seriously.
 Without lifestyle changes to improve health, approximately 15–30 percent of people with prediabetes will go on to develop the condition within five years.
 Making modest behavior changes can help prevent, delay, and even reverse the long term complications of the disease.

 - For more information, please contact Dr. Linda Bobroff, professor and Extension nutrition specialist at 352-273-3521.